quasilyte/goism/docs/quick_guide.md

 `emacs/lisp` package is very low-level and tedious to use for functions that are frequently used.

-Package `emacs/emacs`, which is bundled with `Go.el`, provides convenience wrappers around `emacs/lisp`.
+Package `emacs/emacs`, which is bundled with `goism`, provides convenience wrappers around `emacs/lisp`.
-It is written as an ordinary `Go.el` package so you can write such a package by yourself.
+It is written as an ordinary `goism` package so you can write such a package by yourself.

 ```go